Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 | Diagnostic[]  | [Diagnostics](#diagnostics)                     | Diagnostics to display based on game's current folder state.                            |
 | string        | [BadHashMessage](#bad-hash-message)             | Message to display if the user has a bad EXE hash.                                      |

-!!! note "Note: All hashes listed in this specification are `XXH3_128bits` (XXH128) unless specified otherwise."
+!!! note "Note: All hashes listed in this page are `XXH3_128bits` (XXH128) unless specified otherwise."

+    For more details, see the page on [Hashing Page][hashing].

 !!! note "Not all of this information has to be hand typed, some information such as version numbers, hashes, dates can be automatically extracted."